 - If you’re providing products or services to a specific geographical location, and your website cannot be effectively displayed in that region due to loading times, this could have a negative impact.
 If you’ve optimised your search terms for the Irish market, for example, and your page performs poorly in Ireland, your keyword research and SEO initiatives will be wasted.

-How to optimise images for the web: file size and image size
+Image optimisation for the web: file size and image size

 Both approaches achieve the same ends: the image size is reduced and the page can be loaded more quickly.
 But the two methods are not interchangeable.